salonyranjan/PageWhisper/README.md

 * **Cold Starts:** Optimized via Next.js **Edge Runtime** to ensure the voice handshake is instant, even after periods of inactivity.

 ---

-### 📄 License
-Distributed under the MIT License.
-See `LICENSE` for more information.

 ### 🤝 Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.